lidongyue12138/Data-Mining-Problems/README.md

 **8) What are some of the key requirements for a real issue to be formulated as a Euclidian problem?**

 - MBJ(28'55'')
-- Othogonol, able to normalize, expand in the same way, the same measure to describe something (Better in a linear space)
+- Orthogonal, able to normalize, expand in the same way, the same measure to describe something (Better in a linear space)
 - try difference loss to formulate Euclidian problem
 - It is a dirty process for numerical problems.